vectordotdev/vector/rfcs/2021-02-04-5802-event-metadata.md

 }
 ```

+### User Scripting

+Vector supports three scripting languages which need special
+consideration with regards to metadata.

+VRL is the simple case here.
+Since it currently does not support
+creating or destroying events, no metadata support is required.
+It may
+become desirable to give users access to read the data, but that will be
+handle as the need arises and is beyond the scope of this proposal.

+Scripts written in Lua and WASM, on the other hand, are complete black
+boxes to Vector.
+They allow users to merge, split, destroy, and create
+events completely from scratch.
+As such, additional support will need to
+be added to both script environments to handle the metadata.

+#### Lua

+Lua scripts, as of version 2, are passed an event structure that has log
+data in a `log` field (ie `event.log["the_field"]`), with metric data
+similar.
+This will make it simple to both add the metadata as a new
+field to the exposed event, and to require it when passed to the `emit`
+function parameter.
+Additional functions will be provided to the script
+to clone and merge the metadata.

+#### WASM

+The WASM transform exposes events to scripts as JSON… TODO

 ### Visibility

-This metadata will not be visible to users, either through remap or JSON
+Other than as described above, this metadata will not initially be
+visible to users, either through remap or JSON transforms, unless a use
-transforms, unless a use case can demonstrate the need for it.
-Given the
+case can demonstrate the need for it.
+Given the above structure of the
-above structure of the metadata, there are no user-modifiable parts.
+metadata, there are no user-modifiable parts.

 ## Rationale